 - Literary study, such as contexts, critical approaches, and methods for interpretation

-- A broad understanding of the history and representative works of the British and American literary traditions and those of other cultures
+- A broad understanding of the history and representative works of British and American literary traditions and those of other cultures

 What unique experiences or opportunities will I have?

 Delve into unique literary topics